actualbudget/docs/docs/Installing/fly/Fly-updating.md

 Failure to do this may result in budget loss.
 :::

-This section focuses on  the actual-server
+This section focuses on updating the actual-server

 Press the start menu or windows key on your keyboard and type **cmd**